isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/charts/chart-types.md

 ![Six sections stacked on top of eachother, from top to bottom: 'Comparison', 'Correlation', 'Part-to-whole and hierarchical', 'data over time (temporal)', 'Distribution', 'Geospatial and other'.
 Under each heading is a series of square boxes, with each box containing a small visual depiction of a different chart type that fits within that category.
 These are listed later in this section.](../images/chart-eg.png)

+The charts mentioned in the image above are listed below for clarity.

 **Comparison**

 - bar chart